akkana/spice-examples/README.md

 (There ought to be some way to do this using wget or curl, but I couldn't find a way that actually worked.
-Even better, I'd like to fetch the whole directory structure but only files starting with aaa or AAA, not the actual data files.
+Even better, I'd like to fetch all files starting with aaa or AAA throughout the whole directory structure, but nothing else.
 Anyone know how to do that?
-I may eventually write a Python script for it.)
+I may eventually write a Python script.)

 Now that you have generic_manifest.txt, you can grep for filenames:
 ```